Sumit5745/job-portal-system/README.md

+# job-portal-system
 A robust full-stack Job Portal System built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-This platform is designed to connect job seekers and recruiters seamlessly, providing a user-friendly interface and powerful features to streamline job searching and recruitment processes.
+This platform is designed to connect job seekers and recruiters seamlessly, providing a user-friendly interface and powerful features to streamline job searching and recruitment processes. and also admin panel for trake users activity..

+this system contains three types of users :
+1.recruiter
+2.job_seeker
+3.admin